dragonstonehafiz/inf2006-big-data/README.md

     * Navigate to the provided link.
     * Locate the "Video Games" category within the dataset.
     * Download the relevant dataset files (likely in Parquet or JSON format, depending on the available options).
+    * So long the jsonl follows the same format as the one on amazon you can use it on other datsets.

 ### **Project Structure:**